 Scientists who study Microbial Ecology want to learn how microbial communities produce and react to chemical changes in an environment, like mercury contamination.
 Check out the Microbial Ecology lab to learn more.

 Scientists who study Terrestrial Ecology want to learn more about how things that live on land—including plants, animals, and humans—have changed and been affected by the environment in a variety of ways.
-Learn more about the Plant Ecology, Terrestrial Ecology, Ecological Modeling, Ecosystem Conservation, Molecular Ecology, Quantitative Ecology, and Archaeology labs.
+Learn more about the Plant Ecology, Terrestrial Ecology, Ecological Modeling, Ecosystem Conservation, Molecular Ecology, Quantitative Ecology, Integrative Spatial Ecology, and Archaeology labs.